 Your Louisiana succession lawyer will make sure that succession is filed in the correct parish, certified copies of the Judgment of Possession are recorded in every applicable parish, and your rights are protected at each step of the succession process.

 Don’t take any chances or waste time filing for succession in the wrong location.
-Instead, call our experienced New Orleans succession attorneys today.
+Instead, call our experienced Louisiana succession attorneys today.
 We help families throughout Louisiana protect their rights during succession.